Habib0905/ImpactGraph-UI/README.md

 ##  :briefcase: Brief Overview :
 ```
+In a complex network environment, engineers often need to take down specific
+components for maintenance, updates, or troubleshooting.
+Currently, the process of identifying and understanding the downstream impact of
+shutting down a component relies heavily on the engineer's memory and manual
+tracking.
+This method is prone to errors, as engineers may overlook certain dependencies or miss
-An Interactive Component Dependency Management System.This application will provide a visual representation of all
+components that are indirectly affected.An Interactive Component Dependency Management System.
+This application will provide a visual representation of all components and their dependencies
-components and their dependencies within the network.It will support operations for managing components and their
+within the network.It will support operations for managing components and their
 dependencies
  ```